 Summer school is available to students through a variety of programming to recover credit from previously failed classes or to take classes for the first attempt.
-Summer school programming is approved by the school board each April.
+Summer school programming is approved by the QPS School Board each April.
 Following approval, detailed information and registration becomes available through the QHS school counselors and summer school staff.
 Registration for summer school is open to county, Quincy Public, and Parochial students.
 Tuition is required for some summer programs.
 Edgenuity, our online computer-based learning program, is the primary method of instruction in summer school.
-The amount of credit earned by a student will be determined by the individual's pace and the amount of time spent actively Science, and Social Studies will be available for remote assistance at scheduled times during the regular school day.
-Most semester courses require 50 hours of screen time to complete.
-A student who regularly spends 5 hours a day on a class should complete a semester course in 2-4 weeks.
-Online Academy students are required to take tests and assessments on site at QHS.
-Generally, this means 3-5 hours per week on site.
+The amount of credit earned by a student will be determined by the individual's pace and the amount of time spent actively working on the course(s).
+Credit will be awarded upon successful completion of the course.
+Summer school grades completed before July 15th will be recorded on student's transcript during 2nd semester of the previous school year.
+Summer school grades completed after July 15th will be recorded on first semester of the following school year.